Porro prism: Binoculars

 Traditionally binoculars used a double Porro prism design, which resulted in a distinctive offset, zig-zag shape.
 Roof prism designs allow a simpler exterior, and are now common but they are more expensive to produce.
-Complicating production requirements make high-quality roof prism design binoculars relatively costly to produce compared to in optical quality equivalent Porro prism binoculars.
+Complicated production requirements make high-quality roof prism design binoculars relatively costly to produce compared to Porro prism designs of equivalent optical quality.
 Good-quality Porro prism design binoculars often feature about 1.5 mm deep grooves or notches ground across the width of the hypotenuse face center of the prisms, to eliminate image quality reducing abaxial non image-forming reflections.
 As human eyes are ergonomically limited by their interpupillary distance the offset and separation of big (60^{+} mm wide) diameter objective lenses and the eyepieces becomes a practical advantage in a stereoscopic optical product.

 In the early 2020s the commercial market share of Porro prism type binoculars had become the second numerous compared to other prism type optical designs.